BanafshehKarimian/banafshehkarimian.github.io/research/2022_RLfromDemonstration/readme.md

 ![image](https://user-images.githubusercontent.com/19387425/192099763-682ff14f-2715-48a9-a67a-b40a8674d9fa.png)<br/>
 ## Free Energy

+Free energy is used as the objective function for bounded-rational decision-makings and is used to model information constrained decision-making.
+The goal in it is to minimize the information cost while maximizing the expected utility as follows:</br>
+![image](https://user-images.githubusercontent.com/19387425/204818487-186e0429-2953-4d65-a358-9c3e099b4d15.png)</br>
+Where U (s, a) is the utility function, πβ (a|s) is our policy that we are learning, α is the inverse temperature that controls the trade-off between information cost and maximizing utility, and πβ is the behaviour policy, or prior knowledge.
+## Proposed Method
 Looking again at the above figure, Our main purpose was to reach to the optimal policy, the star, from our initial policy, the red point.
 We want to decrease the cost of searching for the optimal policy using the policy of demonstrators, the blue points.
 The idea is to use the Free Energy Minimization method and assume that the policies we obtained from observations can guide us to the optimal policy, like a behaviour policy in Free Energy.
-As we mentioned before, the free energy of a policy is defined as:</br>
-![image](https://user-images.githubusercontent.com/19387425/204818487-186e0429-2953-4d65-a358-9c3e099b4d15.png)</br>
-Where U (s, a) is the utility function, πβ (a|s) is our policy that we are learning, α is the inverse temperature that controls the trade-off between information cost and maximizing utility, and πβ is the behaviour policy, or prior knowledge.
-## Proposed Method
-The idea is to use the demonstrators policy  using Free Energy Minimization method \[Ortega2015InformationTheoreticBR\].
-We could assume that the policies we obtained from observations are points on the policy space that can guide us to the optimal policy.
 As we mentioned before, the free energy of a policy is defined as:</br>
 ![image](https://user-images.githubusercontent.com/19387425/204844767-e0d4db0c-993f-41fb-b5c0-97792cf8174a.png)</br>
 In reinforcement learning π(a, s) can be a representative of our policy and πβ (a|s) can be assumed as a behavioural policy.
 If we had one demonstrator we could have assumed its policy as πβ (a|s), but here we have multiple demonstrators.</br>
 We could maximize our expected reward similar to SAC using minimizing DKL(πφ|| exp(Qθ (st,.))